justin2004/weblog/fused_edges/README.md

 # Fused Edges

-If you are doing domain modeling and using a graph database you might be tempted to used fused edges.
+If you are doing domain modeling and using a graph database you might be tempted to use fused edges.
 You see them around the semantic web.
 But you should resist the temptation.